geo-mak/interconnect/SPECS.md

 - **Constraints**:
   - Messages are the only types that know how to encode and decode full exchange layouts.
   - Messages are the only types that can cross the API-boundary, all other types are fragments of their data.
-  - Messages can't have other messages as fields.
+  - Messages can't be fields of anything, including other messages.
   - Fixed messages are ABI-stable only if their layout remains **unchanged**.
   - Refactoring dynamic messages requires adding new fields at the **end**, and annotating old fields as `@deprecated`.